 - Boba - Also called tapioca pearls, these add some chewiness and make the tea more exciting to drink!
 Boba has a gummy-like texture.
 It is totally optional, so feel free to omit if you want a lighter drink.

-- Taro powder - Also sold under the name "ube powder" or "purple potato powder".
+- Taro powder – Also sold under the name “ube powder” or “purple potato powder.”
 Actually, this purple powder is not made from taro but from purple yam, which is the sister of taro root.
-It is sweet, has a deep purple color and a subtle nutty, almost fruity flavor.
+It is sweet, has a deep purple color, and has a subtle nutty, almost fruity flavor.
 Purple sweet potato powder is essential to add color and flavor to this taro milk tea.
-Make sure you are using 100% sweet potato powder, not the artificial taro powder that contains sugar, creamer, and flavorings.
+Make sure you are using 100% sweet potato powder, not artificial taro powder that contains sugar, creamer, and flavorings.

 - Almond milk - Or your favorite plant-based milk.